osardena/miniproject1-003-os/Section 2 - GitFlow and Git Commands.md

 ============

 * Repository -  contains all of the project files (including documentation), and stores each file's revision history.
 Repositories can have multiple collaborators and can be either public or private.

+* Clone - is a copy of a repository that lives on your computer instead of on a website's server somewhere, or the act of making that copy.
+With your clone you can edit the files in your preferred editor and use Git to keep track of your changes without having to be online.